OttoReuter/Microcontroller-RP-2040/Waveshare-LCD-Display-24580/README.md

 After that copy the required libraries into the 'lib' folder.
 These are at the moment:

-cst816.py (touch sensor driver) gc9a01.py (driver for the display) adafruit_display_shapes (folder with drivers for graphical elements) adafruit_display_text (folder with drivers for text labels) adafruit_ticks.mpy (time measurement driver)
+cst816.py (touch sensor driver)

+gc9a01.py (driver for the display)

+adafruit_display_shapes (folder with drivers for graphical elements) adafruit_display_text (folder with drivers for text labels) adafruit_ticks.mpy (time measurement driver)

+Adafruit's libraries can be found in the Adafruit-CircuitPython-bundle.

 Try out the examples and also read the explanations on my website https://www.dgebhardt.de/pico-lcd-1.28-rund/touch_display.html .